 Write, import, edit and delete

-Only team members who have been made Admins can access the edit mode and write, import and edit a script.
+Only team members who have the permission box “Scripts & Episodes > Full access” can access edit mode and write, import and edit a script.

 Reading scene scripts in the call sheet